badal-io/airflow2-local-ci-cd/ci-cd/README.md

 2. Grant all necessary permissions to a `CLoud Build service account`

-3. Add variables to Airflow to the `variables\composer-vars` file
+3. Add variables to Airflow to the `variables/composer-vars` file

+4. Set variables that contain secrets and API keys to GCP Composer via User Interface or use GCP Secret manager

-4. Add your Py dependencies to the `docker/requirements-airflow.txt` file
+5. Add your Py dependencies to the `docker/requirements-airflow.txt` file

-5. Add your custom configuration lines to the `ci-cd/composer-config` file
+6. Add your custom configuration lines to the `ci-cd/composer-config` file

 <br/>